adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

                     text_markdown: >-
-                      CloudCannon syncs your Hugo website from your Git repository, manages your build process, and enables your whole team to work together, faster.
-Everything can be updated by content editors with CloudCannon.
+                      CloudCannon syncs your Hugo website from your Git repository, manages your build process, and enables your whole team to work together faster.
+Content editors can update everything with CloudCannon.
                   styles:
                     desktop:
                       text_alignment: